capensisma/Herald/README.md

 ### getNotification (both)

 ### markAllAsRead (method)
-  To set call of the current user's notifications to read run `Meteor.call('heraldMarkAllAsRead', [callback])`
+  To set call of the current user's notifications to read run `Meteor.call('heraldMarkAllAsRead')`

 ### routeSeenByUser (if Package iron:router)
   If you have iron:router added to your app you can automatically mark notifications as read based on when a user goes to specific routes.